 - Periodic evaluation of a set of conditions. - Notification (email, sms, pop-up, speakers) - Keep a log of what happened. (files, Tango Snapshots) - Taking automated actions (Tango commands / attributes) - Tools for configuration/visualization - The Panic package contains the python AlarmAPI for managing the PyAlarm device servers from a client application or a python shell.
 The panic module is used by PyAlarm, Panic Toolbar and Panic GUI.

 All the information connected to the project can be found visiting the following links:

 - PANIC on github

-- · PANIC Recipes on github

 - PANIC presentation at PCAPAC'14

+- PANIC documentation